Transitional Conditional Independence: Proofs - Join-Semi-Lattice Rules for Transitional Random Variables

-So the class of transitional random variables of the form $\Xk = \deltabf(X|W,T)$, $\Yk=\deltabf(Y|W,T)$, $\Zk=\deltabf(Z|W,T)$, etc., for some measurable maps $X$, $Y$, $Z$, etc., on the transition probability space $(\Wcal \times \Tcal, \Kk(W|T))$ together with the relation $\ismapof_\Kk$, join $\otimes$ and bottom element $\deltabf_\ast$ forms a \emph{join-semi-lattice} modulo almost-sure anti-symmetry (and up to the fact that such a class might not be a set). \begin{proof} Reflexivity: See Lemma \ref{lem:restricted-reflexivity}. \\ Transitivity: See Lemma \ref{lem:transitivity}.\\ Almost-sure anti-symmetry: This holds per definition.
-The next point is just a straight forward reformulation.\\ Join is upper bound: This follows from reflexivity, Lemma \ref{lem:restricted-reflexivity}, and Lemma \ref{lem:join-upper-bound-2}. \\ Join is smallest upper bound: See Lemma \ref{lem:join-upper-bound}.\\ Bottom element: See Lemma \ref{lem:bottom-element}.\\ Bottom element is neural: $\Xk \ismapof_\Kk \deltabf_\ast \otimes \Xk$ is clear.
-For the other direction, $\deltabf_\ast \otimes \Xk \ismapof_\Kk \Xk$, note:
+\begin{Cor}[The bounded join-semi-lattice of deterministic transitional random variables] The class of transitional random variables of the form $\Xk = \deltabf(X|W,T)$, $\Yk=\deltabf(Y|W,T)$, $\Zk=\deltabf(Z|W,T)$, etc., for some measurable maps $X$, $Y$, $Z$, etc., on the transition probability space $(\Wcal \times \Tcal, \Kk(W|T))$ together with the relation $\ismapof_\Kk$, join $\otimes$ and bottom element $\deltabf_\ast$ forms a \emph{bounded join-semi-lattice} modulo almost-sure anti-symmetry $\approx_\Kk$ (and up to the fact that such a class might not be a set). \begin{proof} By \Cref{thm:join-semi-lattice} points 1., 2.\ and 3., the relation $\ismapof_\Kk$ is reflexive and transitive on this class and thus a pre-order, which induces a partial order on the quotient by $\approx_\Kk$; note that $\approx_\Kk$ is an equivalence relation by points 1.\ and 2., and that $\ismapof_\Kk$ is well defined on the quotient, again by point 2.
+By point 4.\ the class is closed under $\otimes$.
+The operation $\otimes$ descends to the quotient: if $\Xk \approx_\Kk \Xk'$ and $\Yk \approx_\Kk \Yk'$ then \Cref{lem:products-bound}, applied once in each direction, gives $\Xk \otimes \Yk \approx_\Kk \Xk' \otimes \Yk'$.
+On the quotient $\otimes$ is commutative and associative, since by \Cref{rem:join-commutative} the corresponding products are $\cong$-equivalent, and $\cong$-equivalent transitional random variables are $\approx_\Kk$-equivalent by point 1.\ together with \Cref{lem:separoid-compatibility-1} point 4.
+By points 5.\ and 6.\ the class of $\Xk \otimes \Yk$ is the least upper bound of $\Xk$ and $\Yk$ w.r.t.\ $\ismapof_\Kk$, so the quotient is a join-semi-lattice with join $\otimes$.
+Finally, by points 7.\ and 8.\ the element $\deltabf_\ast$ is a smallest element and neutral for $\otimes$, so the join-semi-lattice is bounded from below.
+Point 9.\ is the idempotency required of a join. \end{proof} \end{Cor}